 Frady guided Germany to a fourth-place finish at the 2012 European Championships and to the finals of the World Baseball Classic qualifier.
 His German squad featured former Panther Eric Suttle, while GSU alumni B.J.
 Roper-Hubbert and Aeden McQueary-Ennis played for the British team.

 In 2005, Frady led the German team to the B-Pool Gold Medal and a fourth-place finish at the European Championship, earning the team a spot in the 2007 World Cup.
 The fourth-place finish was the highest a German squad had ever placed at the European Championship and marked the German’s first time qualifying for the World Cup.

-Active in the American Baseball Coaches’ Association (ABCA), Frady is a long-time member and current chair of the organization’s Ethics Committee.
+Active in the American Baseball Coaches’ Association (ABCA), Frady is a long-time member of the organization’s Ethics Committee.
 He was recently honored by the ABCA with a 25-year award.
 He also is the founder and chair of the Georgia Dugout Club Ethics Committee.